-Container Service for Kubernetes (ACK) provides the alert management feature that allows you to centrally manage alerts that are triggered in different scenarios.
+Container Service for Kubernetes (ACK) provides the alert management feature to allow you to centrally manage alerts that are triggered in different scenarios.
 You can configure alert rules to get notified when a service exception occurs or one of the following metrics exceeds the threshold: key metrics of basic cluster resources, metrics of core cluster components, and application metrics.
 You can enable alerting when you create a cluster.
 ACK allows you to deploy CustomResourceDefinitions (CRDs) in a cluster to configure and manage alert rules.
-This topic introduces the use scenarios of alert management, and describes how to configure alert rules and how to enable alert management for an ACK dedicated cluster.
+This topic introduces the use scenarios of alert management, and describes how to configure alert rules and how to enable alert management for an ACK cluster.

 Background information